 Disability income insurance helps you to ease the financial difficulty associated with a serious illness or injury that keeps you from working.

 - Definition of disability: Some policies pay benefits if you are unable to perform the duties of your regular occupation, while others pay only if you can engage in no gainful employment at all.
-Some policies also pay benefits if you become ill or injured and are unable to earn a specified percentage of your income.
 Understanding how a disability is defined will help you to select a policy that best suits your needs.

 - Length of benefit period: You can choose to receive benefits that are payable from one year, two years, five years or to retirement age.
 Opting for coverage that lasts through age 65 affords the best protection against an injury or illness that permanently removes you from the workforce.

 - Residual benefits: Selecting this feature will give you partial payment in the event that your income is reduced because you are unable to fulfill some, but not all, of your job responsibilities.

 - Cost of living adjustment (COLA): Adding optional COLA to your disability policy means that the coverage you purchase today will keep up with the pace of inflation during the lifetime of the policy.

 - Short-term disability policies have a waiting period of up to 14 days with a maximum benefit period of no longer than two years.

 - Long-term disability policies have a waiting period of several weeks to several months, with a maximum benefit period ranging from a few years to the rest of your life.

 By working with MountainOne Insurance Agency, Inc., we can help you select personal insurance coverage that complements your financial plan and provides the security that you need.
 Call us today to learn more about all of our life insurance solutions.